-First up, we have Western Digital’s MyCloud, which we’ve covered a while back.
-This sleek looking device is very flexible, offering users access from all manner of mobile devices.
-It also has a lot of storage, being available in 2TB, 3TB and 4TB, and users won’t have a hole in their pockets either after they purchase this gadget, which costs $150, $180 and $250 respectively.
+First up, we have Western Digital’s MyCloud, which we covered a while back.
+This sleek-looking device is very flexible, offering users access from all manner of mobile devices.
+It also has a lot of storage, being available in 2TB, 3TB, and 4TB, and users won’t have a hole in their pockets either after they purchase this gadget, which costs $150, $180, and $250, respectively.

 The setup of the Western Digital MyCloud is fairly easy, and while it doesn’t have the very fastest transfer speeds, it still is one of the best out there.
-Western Digital have made a name for themselves in the storage business, and thanks to the wide compatibility and stylish design, many think that this is the best product out there.
+Western Digital has made a name for itself in the storage business, and thanks to the wide compatibility and stylish design, many think that this is the best product out there.

-Another very well known manufacturer of storage devices has also created a dedicated home personal cloud server that allows the user to sync multiple devices to one location, and access any files they want over the Internet.
-Also, the device has dedicated apps for Samsung smart TV’s and Blu-Ray players, as well as offer support for Facebook backup.
+Another very well-known manufacturer of storage devices has also created a dedicated home personal cloud service that allows the user to sync multiple devices to one location and access any files they want over the Internet.
+Also, the device has dedicated apps for Samsung smart TVs and Blu-Ray players, as well as offer support for Facebook backup.